borkenware/spoonfeed/README.md

 We love React at Borkenware, but it unfortunately often ends up in rather large bundles, which is not justified here since we don't use a lot of React features.
 So we've decided to ship Preact, to have the best of the two worlds.

+We will in the future also support generating plain html files, for compatibility with GitHub pages or if you prefer it that way.
+They will most likely come with a reduced feature set, though.

 ## Why "Spoonfeed"?
 GitHub suggested `fictional-spoon` when creating the repo.
 No it's not a joke it's actually how it got this name.